tankh99/tp/docs/DeveloperGuide.md

 > If there are no appointments stored in the application, or if there are no data that meets the required criteria, an empty ListView will be displayed.

-## Filtering appointments which fall in a specific date range
+## Filtering appointments that fall in a specific date range
 Pre-requisite:
 - There is at least one ("1") appointment stored in the CogniCare application meeting the requested criterion / criteria.